tjpilant/aigent/README.md

 - Utilize created agents in document processing tasks (future development)

 To use the GPT Agent Developer:
-1. Open the AIGENT GUI
+1. Open the AIGENT Web GUI in your browser
-2. Navigate to the "Agents" menu
-3. Select "Create GPT Agent" to define a new agent
+2. Use the "Create GPT Agent" form to define a new agent
-4. Use "List GPT Agents" to view all created agents
+3. View the list of created agents on the main page

 The GPT Agent Developer lays the groundwork for more sophisticated AI interactions and task-specific processing within the AIGENT ecosystem.